lordachoo/api_key_manager/README.md

 - The master password is never stored in plain text
 - Each API key is encrypted with a unique nonce
 - MAC verification ensures encrypted data hasn't been tampered with

+## Security Testing

+### Argon2 Password Cracking

+For security research purposes, notes on testing the strength of Argon2 password hashing (as used in this application) are available in the [Argon2 Cracking Notes](tools/argon2CrackNotes) file.
+This information is provided to help understand the importance of strong master passwords when using this tool.